 In the near future, there is a possibility that I may lead a team responsible for creating a variation of this game optimised for Facebook Messenger, in partnership with Facebook.

 For this ‘episode’, I designed 100+ screens.
-More specifically, my role was:
+More specifically, I was in charge of:

 Coming up with the storyline for the game.
 I was in charge of brainstorming and coming up with a moral dilemma to base the game on.
 I led a team of 3 people to come up with 4 different scenarios with consequent options, based on the choices users make, while ensuring user-engagement and a fun game-play.

-Art direction.
 I consulted the lead illustrator to come up with the illustration-style for the game, keeping in line with the overall interface of the app, and the message we want conveyed.
-These are some of the illustrations one of our illustrators created for the game.
+I drew the sketches (below) and our illustrator then created the final version for the finished product.

 Creating the prototype.
 After creating the illustrations, I created final mockups and a clickable prototype on InVision, which was then showcased at the APAC Safety Summit.
-Because of the NDA, I cannot share the InVision link at the moment.
+Because of the NDA, I cannot share the InVision link.